sonatype/helm3-charts/README.md

    * `cd charts/nexus-repository-manager; helm unittest -3 -t junit -o test-output.xml .`

 ### Running Integration Tests
-You can run the integration tests for the helm charts by runnig the next commands.
+You can run the integration tests for the helm charts by running the next commands.

-Before running the integrations tests:
+Before running the integration tests:
 * Install docker, helm, kubectl, and [minikube](https://minikube.sigs.k8s.io/docs/start/), if you don't already have it on your local workstation.
+  * You could also use docker with k8s enabled instead of minikube.
+* The integration tests will be executed on a running cluster.
+Each test will create a new POD that will connect to our helm chart to execute the test.
+Check [this](https://helm.sh/docs/topics/chart_tests/)

 Running integration tests for Nexus IQ:
-1. From source code: `helm install iq {path/to/your/helm3-charts}/charts/nexus-iq --wait`
+1. From source code: `helm install iq ./charts/nexus-iq --wait`
 2. Run the tests: `helm test iq`

 Running integration tests for Nexus Repository Manager:
-1. From source code: `helm install nxrm {path/to/your/helm3-charts}/charts/nexus-repository-manager --wait`
+1. From source code: `helm install nxrm ./charts/nexus-repository-manager --wait`
 3. Run the tests: `helm test nxrm`

 ### Further Notes on Usage